 WhichWMATA rules and information

-WhichWMATA is a weekly contest from Greater Greater Washington where you can test your knowledge of the architecture and design of the Washington Metro.
+WhichWMATA is a contest from Greater Greater Washington where you can test your knowledge of the architecture and design of the Washington Metro.

-Each week, we post five images taken in the Metro system and give you the chance to guess the answers.
+Twice a month, we post five images taken in the Metro system and give you the chance to guess the answers.